-- !
-Every applicant must be registered through the Grant Accountability and Transparency Act (GATA) grantee portal, with the exception of LPAs (Local Public Agencies). - !
-For all other applicants, all pre-award requirements must be fulfilled prior to submitting an SRTS application.
-The grantee portal link can be found HERE. - !
+Every applicant must be registered through the Grant Accountability and Transparency Act (GATA) grantee portal, and all pre-award requirements must be fulfilled prior to submitting an SRTS application.
+The grantee portal link can be found HERE.
 For general GATA information, please visit the GATA website.